Primexz/lndnotify/README.md

 # LND Notify

-A notification system for Lightning Network nodes that monitors and notifies about important events
+A notification system for Lightning Network nodes that monitors and notifies about important events.
+This project is heavily inspured by balanceofsatoshis(https://github.com/alexbosworth/balanceofsatoshis), but with the aim of offering much greater customisation and a wider range of notification destinations.

 ## Features

 - Real-time monitoring of LND node events
 - Configurable notifications for:
-  - Payment forwardings
+  - Payment forward
+  - Channel Open
+  - Channel Close
+  - Peer Online
+  - Peer Offline
-- Multiple notification providers support via shoutrrr
+- Multiple notification providers support via [shoutrrr](https://github.com/nicholas-fedor/shoutrrr)
 - Customizable message templates
-- Event filtering and rate limiting
+- Event filtering
-- Environment variable configuration support

 ## Prerequisites